UPPS 05.06.03 - Student Travel

 No student shall be required to use their personal vehicle to perform university-related activities.

-The Study Abroad Office does not allow use of vehicles or rental of vehicles by university staff, students, or faculty.
+The Education Abroad Office does not allow use of vehicles or rental of vehicles by university staff, students, or faculty.
 In all cases, professional drivers must be hired and used at all times overseas.

 Other Modes of Travel